 Actress Doris Day once said, ‘Gratitude is riches.
 Complaint is poverty.’
-There’s plenty to complain about in the society we live in today.
+It can feel like there’s plenty to complain about at the moment.
 From the weather and traffic to the seemingly constant negativity in the news, complaint has become almost a normal way of life.
-Especially during the 2020 lockdown, for many of us it became overwhelming, affecting our mental health and the way we spent our daily lives.
+Especially during the times we live in, for many of us it became overwhelming, affecting our mental health and the way we spent our daily lives.

 It’s one of the reasons why keeping a gratitude journal has been highlighted as one of the easiest and most impactful ways of improving our wellbeing.
 By focusing on what we do have, rather than what we do not, studies have shown that gratitude is a rich emotion that can positively change our perspective, stop the spiral and make us happier and more able to manage the challenges we face.